dbvisel/tapestryviewer/README.md

  - set initial zoom to width of everything
    - ugly padding currently
  - can we visually annotate images of pages of books?
+ - using audio as controller – how hard is this?

 ### mildly important